-IMED 310 3D Modeling II (3 semester hours)
+IMED 310 - 3D Modeling II

 Description: The creation of rigs and the motion of characters and objects in games and animation are explored, including full character, muscle, facial, and dynamic rigs.
 Also reinforced are the principles of animation, such as movement and weight.
 Offered Spring Semester, annually.